Skip to main contentLink to External Link Policy

 Background

-• Rhodiola grows in cold regions and at high altitudes in Europe and Asia.
+• Rhodiola grows in cold regions and at high altitudes in Europe, Asia, and North America.

-• Rhodiola has a long history of medicinal use in Russia, Scandinavia, and other parts of Europe.
-Traditionally, it was used to attempt to increase endurance, work performance, and tolerance of high altitudes and to treat fatigue, weakness, and other symptoms.
+• Rhodiola has a long history of use in Russia, Scandinavia, and other parts of Europe.
+Traditionally, rhodiola was used for work performance, endurance, fatigue, depression, and altitude sickness.

 How Much Do We Know?